 When choosing an in-ground pool contractor, there is so much to consider.
 Let’s start with the most critical factor: making sure you pick the right one!

-Another critical factor is cost.
-It is not the only factor, but it is wise to obtain two or three quotes from different pool contractors that you can compare.
-In this case, everything should be equal more or less, and thus the cost would be the deciding factor.
-However, consider that if a quote is lower than another, the differences can be in the quality of material being used and the equipment being used or lack in other ways.
+Consider that if a quote is significantly different from another, the differences could be in the quality of materials being used, the pool equipment being installed, or in shortcuts being taken.
 Not all equipment is equal and not all pool finishes are equal.
-Look carefully at the differences and then make your decision based on what you are getting for the cost.
+Look carefully at the differences, ask the pool builders for insight and explanation, and then make your decision based on what you are getting for the cost.